cjbcoombes/Z/README.md

+# VM, Bytecode, Assembler, and Compiler

-For information on the bytecode, see the README in the appropriate project folder.
-The most up-to-date one (which is not very) is in `Z (Attempt 2)`
+For information on what I've actually implemented so far, see the README in the folder `Z (Attempt 2)`.

 # The Language

-One of the core concepts of **Z** is the way it handles types.
+The following are mostly informal ideas that have come to mind that I'd like to implement into the language.
+They've yet to be turned into formal specifications or put into the compiler.

 Functions and sets, as well as primitives are first-class, and they each have a well-defined type.
 Some types are "compatible," meaning that they can be implicitly converted.
 The other key idea is a "named type," where the name can be used for variable names, parameter names, or accessor names depending on the context.
 ```c
 // Type names are in angle brackets
 <int>